-In addition to base salaries, our named executive officers are eligible to receive annual cash incentive bonuses.
-The annual cash incentive bonus each named executive officer is eligible to receive is based on the individual's target bonus, as a percentage of base salary, and an assessment of individual performance and achievement of pre-established objectives, including clinical, research and development, commercial development, business, finance and investor relations, and hiring objectives for the 2020 year.
-The Compensation Committee determined the size of potential cash bonuses by reference to target bonus amounts, based on market data from the peer group and for the most part the terms of each named executive officer's offer letter.
-The specified percentages are intended to make our total cash compensation competitive when compared to the peer companies.
+Our named executive officers are eligible to receive annual cash incentive bonuses.
+The annual cash incentive bonus each named executive officer is eligible to receive is based on the individual's target bonus, as a percentage of base salary, and an assessment of individual performance and achievement of pre-established objectives, including research and development, commercial development, and finance and corporate development goals for the 2023 year.
+The specified percentages for each NEO are established taking into consideration the factors described above and are intended to make our total cash compensation competitive when compared to the peer companies.
 It is also designed to allocate a significant portion of each executive's cash compensation opportunity to be contingent on goal achievement and create a significant performance-based component of each executive's total compensation.
-Our annual cash incentive bonuses are disclosed in the Summary Compensation Table in this proxy statement under the column "Non-Equity Incentive Plan Compensation."